byandell/byandell.github.io/_posts/2022-7-15-Useful-Data-Science-Quotes.md

 * Sir Michael Scholar, chair of the UK Statistics Authority
     * I think there's been too much a tendency in the past to see the only important user [of statistics] as being the government.
 I think we have to get away from that.
 * Clifford Stoll (1995)
     * Our networks are awash in data.
 A little of it's information.
 A smidgen of this shows up as knowledge.
-Combined with ideas, some of that is actually usefu.
+Combined with ideas, some of that is actually useful.
 Mix in experience, context, compassion, discipline, humor, tolerance, and humility, and perhaps knowledge becomes wisdom. in  Silicon Snake Oil: second thoughts on the information highway, Anchor Books & Doubleday. ch.
 11.
     * (Cliff Stoll uncovered the first know cyber attack, from E Germany in 1986; see [https://en.m.wikipedia.org/wiki/Clifford_Stoll](https://en.m.wikipedia.org/wiki/Clifford_Stoll) & [1990 NOVA program](https://www.youtube.com/watch?v=EcKxaq1FTac))
 * David Suzuki (2017)
     * The laboratory is an artifact.
 It does not reflect nature.
 (Paraphrased from 2007 talk.
 See his 1989 book, Inventing the future: Reflections on science, technology and nature.
 Stoddart Publ.)